Customized Septic System for Homes: Smart, Efficient, and Built to Last

 Septic Drain Field Design: The Heart of the System

-The drain field is where most septic system failures occur, making septic drain field design one of the most important customization steps.
+Most septic failures occur in the drain field, making septic drain field design one of the most important customization steps.

 Factors That Affect Drain Field Design